-As of December 31, 2006, it was not practicable for the Company to estimate the fair value of its investment in equity of TopSun Optronics, Inc. However, there are no identified events or changes in circumstance that may have significant adverse effects on the recoverability of the carrying value of the investment.
+As of December 31, 2007, it was not practicable for the Company to estimate the fair value of its investment in equity of Chi Lin Technology Co.
+Ltd. (on January 1, 2007, TopSun Optronics, Inc. merged with Chi Lin Technology Co.
+Ltd., Chi Lin Technology Co.
+Ltd. was the surviving company), Jetronics International Corp., and C Company.
+However, there are no identified events or changes in circumstance that may have significant adverse effects on the recoverability of the carrying value of these investments.

-Note 10.
+Note 11.
 Other Accrued Expenses and Other Current Liabilities